karilaa-dev/dev260_fall_2025/assignments/week-10-graphs/STUDY_NOTES.md

 # Assignment 10: Flight Route Network Navigator - Implementation Notes

-**Name:** [Your Name]
+**Name:** Kyryl Andreiev

 ## Graph Data Structure Understanding

 **How adjacency list representation works for flight networks:**
-[Explain your understanding of how Dictionary<string, List<Flight>> provides O(1) airport lookups, efficient sparse graph storage, and why this is better than adjacency matrix for flight networks with 16 airports and 52 flights]

-Answer:
+Answer: Dictionary<string, List<Flight>> gives O(1) airport lookups by code.
+Stores only existing connections, not all possible pairs like a matrix would.
+For 16 airports with 52 flights, this uses way less memory than a 16x16 matrix (256 cells vs 52 entries).

 **Difference between BFS and Dijkstra's algorithms:**
-[Explain when to use BFS (shortest path by hops) vs Dijkstra's (shortest path by cost), and how each algorithm guarantees finding optimal paths]

-Answer:
+Answer: BFS finds shortest path by number of stops (unweighted), using a regular queue.
+Dijkstra's finds cheapest path by cost (weighted), using a priority queue to always explore the lowest-cost option first.
+BFS is simpler but ignores edge weights.

 ## Challenges and Solutions

 **Biggest challenge faced:**
-[Describe the most difficult part of the assignment - was it implementing BFS traversal, Dijkstra's priority queue logic, path reconstruction from parent maps, or understanding graph algorithms?]

-Answer:
+Answer: Path reconstruction from parent maps - working backwards from destination to origin was confusing at first.

 **How you solved it:**
-[Explain your solution approach and what helped you figure it out - research, drawing graphs on paper, debugging with breakpoints, testing with simple examples, etc.]

-Answer:
+Answer: Drew small graph examples on paper, traced through the parent map manually, then realized I needed to reverse the list at the end.

 **Most confusing concept:**
-[What was hardest to understand about graph traversal, queue/priority queue usage, parent map path reconstruction, or algorithm termination conditions?]

-Answer:
+Answer: Understanding why Dijkstra's priority queue needs to track cumulative costs and how the relaxation step updates distances.

 ## Algorithm Implementation Details

 **BFS Implementation (FindRoute and FindShortestRoute):**
-[Describe how you implemented the queue-based traversal, visited tracking with HashSet, parent map for path reconstruction, and why BFS guarantees shortest path in unweighted graphs]

-Answer:
+Answer: Used Queue for FIFO traversal, HashSet to track visited nodes, Dictionary for parent tracking.
+Enqueue origin, dequeue and check neighbors, mark visited, record parents.
+BFS guarantees shortest path because it explores level-by-level.

 **Dijkstra's Implementation (FindCheapestRoute):**
-[Explain how you used PriorityQueue<string, decimal>, implemented the relaxation step, tracked distances, and reconstructed the cheapest path]

-Answer:
+Answer: PriorityQueue<string, decimal> orders by cumulative cost.
+Track distances in Dictionary, initialize origin to 0.
+For each node, check neighbors, calculate new cost, update if cheaper (relaxation).
+Priority queue ensures we always process cheapest path first.

 **Path Reconstruction Logic:**
-[Describe your approach to building the final route from the parent map, handling the reverse traversal, and ensuring the path goes from origin to destination]

-Answer:
+Answer: Start at destination, follow parent map backwards to origin.
+Build list in reverse, then reverse it to get origin→destination order.
+Handle null check if no path exists.

 ## Code Quality

 **What you're most proud of in your implementation:**
-[Highlight the best aspect of your code - maybe your clean BFS implementation, efficient Dijkstra's algorithm, well-structured network analysis methods, or thorough error handling]

-Answer:
+Answer: Clean separation between BFS and Dijkstra's, and the network statistics methods that efficiently analyze hub airports and connectivity.

 **What you would improve if you had more time:**
-[Identify areas for potential improvement - perhaps optimizing priority queue usage, adding more comprehensive error handling, implementing bidirectional search, or adding visualization features]

-Answer:
+Answer: Add caching for frequently-queried routes, implement A* search with heuristics, better error messages for invalid inputs.

 ## Real-World Applications

 **How this relates to actual routing systems:**
-[Describe how your implementation connects to real-world systems like Google Flights, Google Maps navigation, social network friend suggestions, or internet packet routing]

-Answer:
+Answer: Same concepts as Google Flights (cheapest vs fastest routes), GPS navigation (shortest vs fastest path), network routing (packet paths), social networks (friend suggestions via graph traversal).

 **What you learned about graph algorithms:**
-[What insights did you gain about graph traversal techniques, the power of BFS and Dijkstra's for different optimization goals, and how adjacency lists make sparse graphs efficient?]

-Answer:
+Answer: Different algorithms optimize for different goals.
+BFS is simple and fast for unweighted graphs.
+Dijkstra's handles weighted graphs efficiently.
+Adjacency lists are perfect for sparse graphs.

 ## Testing and Verification

 **Test cases you created:**
-[List the specific test scenarios you used - which airport pairs did you test?
-Did you verify shortest vs cheapest routes differ?
-How did you test edge cases like disconnected airports or origin=destination?]

-Answer:
+Answer: Tested LAX→JFK (multiple routes), SEA→MIA (long distance), SFO→SFO (same airport), LAX→XXX (invalid airport), checked that cheapest ≠ shortest routes.

 **Interesting findings from testing:**
-[Describe any surprising results - routes that took unexpected paths, cost vs stops tradeoffs you discovered, or hub airports you identified]

-Answer:
+Answer: Cheapest routes often have more stops.
+Hub airports like ORD and DFW appear in many optimal paths.
+Some direct flights cost more than multi-stop routes.

 ## Optional Challenge

-[If you implemented the optional FindRoutesByCriteria method with DFS and constraints, describe your approach here.
-If not, write "Not implemented - focused on core requirements"]

-Answer:
+Answer: Implemented FindRoutesByCriteria with DFS, max stops constraint, and budget limit.
+Used recursive backtracking to explore all paths within constraints.

 ## Time Spent

-**Total time:** [X hours]
+**Total time:** 6 hours

 **Breakdown:**

-- Understanding graph concepts and assignment requirements: [X hours]
+- Understanding graph concepts and assignment requirements: 0.5 hours
-- Implementing basic search operations (TODO #1-3): [X hours]
+- Implementing basic search operations (TODO #1-3): 0.5 hours
-- Implementing BFS pathfinding (TODO #4-5): [X hours]
+- Implementing BFS pathfinding (TODO #4-5): 1.5 hours
-- Implementing Dijkstra's algorithm (TODO #6): [X hours]
+- Implementing Dijkstra's algorithm (TODO #6): 2 hours
-- Implementing network analysis (TODO #8-10): [X hours]
+- Implementing network analysis (TODO #8-10): 1 hour
-- Testing with flights.csv and edge cases: [X hours]
+- Testing with flights.csv and edge cases: 0.5 hours
-- Debugging graph traversal algorithms: [X hours]
+- Debugging graph traversal algorithms: 0.5 hours
-- Writing these notes: [X hours]
+- Writing these notes: 0.25 hours

-**Most time-consuming part:** [Which aspect took the longest and why - understanding Dijkstra's algorithm, debugging path reconstruction, implementing priority queue logic, etc.]
+**Most time-consuming part:** Dijkstra's algorithm - understanding priority queue mechanics and ensuring the relaxation step worked correctly.

 ## Key Takeaways

 **Most important lesson learned:**
-[What's the single most valuable insight you gained from this assignment about graph algorithms, pathfinding, or algorithm design?]

-Answer:
+Answer: Choosing the right algorithm depends on what you're optimizing for.
+BFS for fewest hops, Dijkstra's for lowest cost - same problem, different solutions.

 **How this changed your understanding of data structures:**
-[How did working with graphs expand your perspective on data organization compared to arrays, linked lists, trees, etc.?]

-Answer:
+Answer: Graphs model relationships between entities, unlike linear structures (arrays/lists) or hierarchical ones (trees).
+They're more flexible and represent real-world networks naturally.